-As our plane descended, I got my first glimpse of the famed Bagan temples dotted over the verdant plains of Myanmar.
+As our plane descended, I caught my first glimpse of the famed Bagan temples dotted over the verdant plains of Myanmar.
 This ancient place rests in arms of mystical mountains, where the Irrawaddy river flows through.

 Our group had seen some impressive temples in Yangon, but nothing would prepare us for the sheer audacity and scale in numbers of the temples in Bagan.
 We lost count.
 Temple, after temple, after temple.
-It is no wonder Bagan is one of the most revered archaeological sites in the world.
+It’s no wonder Bagan is one of the most revered archaeological sites in the world.

 We had arrived in Bagan to experience the second part of our Floating journey in Myanmar led by author James Cannon Boyce.

 As we moved through the arrival gates we were met by the beaming face of our guide for the next three days.
 It felt like we knew each other already.
 Aung Ngwe is a professional tour guide and accompanied James during his first trip to Myanmar and is featured in Chapter 19 of the book.
 James and Aung Ngwe greeted each other like long-lost family.
 The Lu Soe Bo (“The King of the Naughty People” as Aung Ngwe had named James when they first met) was back.

 On our way into the town Aung Ngwe began prepping us for our days. ahead.
 While I had done some pre-reading and had marveled at photographs on the web of the city of temples, nothing had prepared me for the real-life view of these temples.